CodingBlackFemales/wordpress/CONTRIBUTING.md

 lando db-import data/<dump name>.sql
 ```

+1. [Attach VS Code to the container](https://code.visualstudio.com/docs/devcontainers/attach-container#_attach-to-a-docker-container) labelled `/codingblackfemales_appserver_1`.
+This will connect you to the Docker container running WordPress.
+2. Open the Command Palette and select "Dev Containers: Open Container Configuration File".
+Copy the contents of `.lando/config/container.json` into the editor and save the file.
+3. Restart VS Code and re-attach the container.
-1. To access the local server, enter the following URL into your web browser:
+4. To access the local server, enter the following URL into your web browser:
    ```text
    https://codingblackfemales.lndo.site/
    ```
    By default, it serves the contents of the root site of the network, using the base twentytwentythree theme.
 The CBF Academy site is available at `https://academy.codingblackfemales.lndo.site/` and the CBF Job Board is available at `https://jobs.codingblackfemales.lndo.site/`

-2. To access the admin area, visit this URL (request credentials from a member of the tech team):
+5. To access the admin area, visit this URL (request credentials from a member of the tech team):
    ```text
    https://codingblackfemales.lndo.site/wp/wp-admin/
    ```

+> When VS Code first attaches to the container, it won't initially trust the repository because it's owned by a different user.
+To fix this, open the Source Control extension from the side bar and elect to trust the `/app/` repo.

 ## <a name="rules"></a> Coding Rules